Paula737/Teeth-Classification-Disease-Detection/README.md

 🦷 Teeth Classification & Disease Detection
-📌 Project Overview
+📖 Overview

-This project focuses on developing a deep learning-based solution for teeth classification and disease detection.
-The pipeline includes preprocessing, visualization, model training, and evaluation to classify dental images into 7 categories:
+This project develops a computer vision pipeline for automatic teeth classification and disease detection using deep learning.
+The system integrates data preprocessing, visualization, model training, and evaluation, enabling the classification of dental images into seven categories:

 CaS – Cavity Stage